EveronLife/EveronLife/docs/feature/vehicle_shop/vehicle_shop.md

 This Entity needs to be a child of another Entity e.g. a building.
 The Building needs to have one or more spawn points (Prefab: <EL_VehicleSpawnPoint>)

+A preview building (e.g Prefabs/Buildings/VehicleShop/VEHICLE_SHOP_PREVIEW.et) needs to be placed in the world (Best to put far away. e.g pos: 0,100,0).
+You need to set a name in the object properties on the top right.

 ## EL_VehicleShopManagerComponent
 Variables:
-Shop Preview Building Name -> The name of the preview building where the vehicle previews are spawned (Best to put far away. like 0,100,0)
-Empty Vehicle Preview -> The prefab for the empty preview Vehicle Shop Camera -> The prefab for the preview building camera Camera Point/Angles -> The pos / rotation for the camera in the building (To face the preview vehicle)
+Shop Preview Building Name -> The name of the preview building where the vehicle previews are spawned Empty Vehicle Preview -> The prefab for the empty preview Vehicle Shop Camera -> The prefab for the preview building camera Camera Point/Angles -> The pos / rotation for the camera in the building (To face the preview vehicle)